azat-co/fullstack-javascript/chapter6/chapter6.md

 -   [Restify](http://mcavage.github.com/node-restify) (<http://restify.com>): Lightweight framework for REST API servers
 -   [Sails](http://sailsjs.org) (<http://sailsjs.org>): MVC Node.js framework with rich scaffolding
 -   [hapi](https://hapijs.com) (<https://hapijs.com>): Node.js framework built on top of Express.js
--   [Connect](http://www.senchalabs.org/connect) (<https://github.com/senchalabs/connect#readme>): a middleware framework for Node.js, shipping with over 18 bundled middlewares and a rich selection of third-party middleware
+-   [Connect](http://www.senchalabs.org/connect) (<https://github.com/senchalabs/connect>): Middleware framework for Node.js, shipping with over 18 bundled middlewares and a rich selection of third-party middleware
--   [GeddyJS](http://geddyjs.org) (<http://geddyjs.org>): a simple, structured MVC web framework for Node
+-   [GeddyJS](http://geddyjs.org) (<http://geddyjs.org>): Simple, structured MVC web framework for Node
--   [CompoundJS](http://compoundjs.com) (<http://compoundjs.com>) (ex-RailswayJS): Node.JS MVC framework based on ExpressJS
+-   [CompoundJS](http://compoundjs.com) (<http://compoundjs.com>) (ex-RailswayJS): Node.js MVC framework based on Express.js
--   [Tower.js](http://towerjs.org) (<http://tower.github.io>): a full stack web framework for Node.js and the browser
+-   [Tower.js](http://towerjs.org) (<http://tower.github.io>): Full stack web framework for Node.js and the browser
--   [Meteor](http://meteor.com) (<https://www.meteor.com>): open-source platform for building top-quality web apps in a fraction of the time
+-   [Meteor](http://meteor.com) (<https://www.meteor.com>): Open-source platform for building top-quality web apps in a fraction of the time

-For a list of hand-picked frameworks, take a look at (<http://nodeframeworks.com>).
-Ways to improve the application:
+For a list of hand-picked Node.js frameworks, take a look at <http://nodeframeworks.com>.

+Next, I will explain a few ways to improve the REST API application.
+These are your assignments to give you more practice and make the learning more effective:

 -   Improve existing test cases by adding object comparison instead of a string one
 -   Move the seed data to `test.js` from `mb-server.js`

--   Add test cases to support your front-end (e.g., up-vote, user log in)
+-   Add test cases to support your frontend (e.g., up vote, user login)

--   Add methods to support your front-end (e.g., up-vote, user log in)
+-   Add methods to support your frontend (e.g., up-vote, user login)
 -   Generate unique IDs for each message and store them in a Hash instead of an Array

--   Install Mocha and re-factor test.js so it uses this library
+-   Install Mocha and re-factor `test.js` so it uses this library

-So far we've been storing our messages in the application memory, so each time the application is restarted, we lose it.
-To fix it, we need to add a persistence, and one of the ways is to use a database like MongoDB.
+So far we've been storing our messages in the application memory, so each time the application is restarted, we lose our messages.
+To fix it, we need to add persistence (more permanent store), and one of the best ways is to use a database like MongoDB, introduced in the next chapter.

 Summary
 -------

-In this chapter we've covered important topics that will lay the foundation.
-They exhibit the "Hello World" application in Node.js, list of some of its most important core modules, npm workflow, detailed commands for deployment of Node.js apps to Heroku and Microsoft Azure; and an example of a test-driven development practice.
+In this chapter we've covered important topics that will lay the foundation for all of your future Node.js development.
+This chapter taught the "Hello World" application in Node.js, listed of some of its most important Node.js core modules, explained the npm workflow, covered test-driven development practice, and provided detailed commands for deployment of Node.js apps to the Heroku and Microsoft Azure cloud services.